Hackership/http-fun/README.md

 Typing this up every time is kinda dreadful and mostly an exercise for you to understand what goes on under the hood.
 In order to make the typing a little easier, we will use the awesome [httpie](https://pypi.python.org/pypi/httpie/0.9.2) command line http-debugger from here on up.

-Let's do a simple request with it again, type `http -v http://http-fun.hackership.org/`:
+Let's do a simple request with it again, type `http --verbose http://http-fun.hackership.org/`:

 ![](images/httpie-hello.png?raw=true)